ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 ```

-Save it, and take a look at your README.md file.
+Save it (click the "Commit change" button), and take a look at your README.md file.
 You should see your photo embedded in the README.md text.

-If so, you are finished with lab00!
+If so, you are almost finished with lab00!

 # Step 8: Piazza Invitation